cadriansalazarg/Final_Version_Demo_OpenHW_2017_Xilinx/User's_guide/README.md

 Computing intensive models such as the Hodgkin-Huxley's can be implemented on C or C++ and synthesized on the PL fabric of the Zynq platform for high speed performance.
 Multiple Zedboards connected through the TCP-IP protocol can extend simulations to networks with thousands of cells, with quick, accurate results.

-## Instructions to use the system.
+## General instructions for using the ZedBrain system.

-All the instructions step-by-step to create the project in Vivado 2016.4 can be visualized in the following video:
+The instructions on how to create step-by-step the ZedBrain project in a ZedBoard, using  Vivado 2016.4, can be watched in the following video:

 https://www.youtube.com/watch?v=rir-TC24CDY&feature=youtu.be

-You must follow step-by-step these instructions in order to verify the functionality of the system.
+You must follow these instructions step-by-step  in order to verify the functionality of the system.

-All the instructions step-by-step to elaborate the web page can be visualized in the following video:
+The instructions on  how to elaborate the website needed to handle the ZedBrain system can be watched in the following video:

 https://www.youtube.com/watch?v=_sOWxxq7FVw&feature=youtu.be

-You must follow step-by-step these instructions in order to verify the functionality of the system.

 ## Collaborators